'Star Trek' actor Anthony Rapp accuses Kevin Spacey of making sexual advance toward him at 14

+Star Trek actor Anthony Rapp accuses Kevin Spacey of making sexual advance toward him at 14

-Star Trek: Discovery star Anthony Rapp is alleging that Kevin Spacey made an unwanted sexual advance toward him when Rapp was 14 years old.
+Kevin Spacey has apologized to Anthony Rapp after Rapp alleged Spacey made an unwanted sexual advance toward the Star Trek: Discovery actor when he was 14 years old.
 Spacey, at the time, was 26.

+"I have a lot of respect and admiration for Anthony Rapp as an actor.
+I'm beyond horrified to hear his story," Spacey wrote in a statement posted to Twitter.
+"I honestly do not remember the encounter, it would have been over 30 years ago.
+But if I did behave as he describes, I owe him the sincerest apology for what would have been deeply inappropriate drunken behavior, and I am sorry for the feelings he describes having carried with him all these years."

+In addition, Spacey said Rapp's story "encouraged me to address other things about my life," including his sexuality.
+"I know that there are stories out there about me and that some have been fueled by the fact that I have been so protective of my privacy," Spacey said.
+"As those closes to me know, in my life, I have had relationships with both men and women.
+I have loved and had romantic relationships with men throughout my life, and I choose now to live as a gay man.
+I want to deal with this honestly and openly and that starts with examining my own behavior."

 In an interview with BuzzFeed published late Sunday, Rapp, now 46, alleged Spacey invited the then-teenager to his Manhattan apartment for a party in 1986, where Rapp said he spent most of the evening in a bedroom watching television.
 As the night wound down, Rapp said he found himself alone in the dwelling with Spacey.

-“My memory was that I thought, Oh, everybody’s gone.
-Well, yeah, I should probably go home,” Rapp said.
-According to Rapp, Spacey allegedly picked the actor “up like a groom picks up the bride over the threshold.”
+"My memory was that I thought, Oh, everybody's gone.
+Well, yeah, I should probably go home," Rapp said.
+According to Rapp, Spacey appeared in the bedrrom doorway and allegedly picked the young actor "up like a groom picks up the bride over the threshold."

 "But I don't, like, squirm away initially, because I'm like, 'What's going on?'
 And then he lays down on top of me," Rapp said.

-Note: This post has been updated to include Kevin Spacey's response